w32zhong/specforge_PoC/README.md

 docker ps # find this active container docker exec -it <container name or ID> bash # attach to it
 ```

+Note: the default underlying backend (FlashInfer) will build cache files under `~/.cache/flashinfer` on inference startup, be sure to remove them if you want to measure the real load-up time.